UDOOboard/Gear-Docs/docs/13_BIOS-UEFI_and_Tools/02_BIOS-UEFI_Update.md

-At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update the UDOO BOLT with the new BIOS/UEFI Firmware version.
+At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update the UDOO BOLT GEAR with the new BIOS/UEFI Firmware version.

 <span class="label label-warning">Heads up!</span> **Please read carefully** all the following information in this page and in the documentation file inside the package before to flash the new BIOS/UEFI